 How to Start Shadow Work Journaling?

-Going through years of journaling experience, Ana shared with us the best tips on how to use your shadow work journal as a tool for personal growth.
+After years of journaling experience, Ana shared with us the best tips on how to use your shadow work journal as a tool for personal growth.

 “The most important tip to start shadow work journaling is to give yourself permission to shed light on what you’re resistant to bringing to the surface.

 You do this by finding the courage to be completely honest and vulnerable with yourself in your writings.
-Shadow work isn’t an easy task — it will lift the veil over parts of you that would be more comfortable to keep under the shadows of your awareness.
+Shadow work isn’t an easy task—it will lift the veil over parts of you that would be more comfortable to keep under the shadows of your awareness.

 It will stir up memories and emotions that invite you to change, and change is scary.
 But the point here is to not let anyone’s judgment (or your own) hold you back from expressing the fullness of who you are.